Inaugural Grant Recipients

 “The Reconciliation Fund is a collective effort — an example of our community’s deep commitment to the possibilities that can emerge when we work in partnership to advance reconciliation.
 This project is one way the university is reckoning with the legacies of slavery that have shaped our past and to respond by advancing justice and equity in our present.”

 Grants are awarded twice per year through an application process held in the fall and in the spring.
-With the announcement of the Fall 2022 grant awards, we are now preparing for the Spring 2023 application process.
 Both individuals and organizations are eligible to apply.

 Members of the media should direct questions to firstname.lastname@example.org.